Oubaida996/advanced-js-reading-notes/class-reading-07.md

+## What is JSON Web Token?

+> ***JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.
+JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.***

+## When should you use JSON Web Tokens?
+1-Authorization.
+2-Information Exchange.

 ## What can you do with an authorization code?

 > ***An authorization code is an alphanumeric password that authorizes its user to purchase, sell or transfer items, or to enter information into a security-protected space***